Change the default messaging app on your Galaxy phone

 1. Navigate to and open Settings, and then tap Apps.
 Tap Choose default apps, and then tap SMS app.

 2. Select your desired message app.
-In this case, select Samsung Messages (the icon with the three horizontal dots).
+In this case, select Google Messages (the icon with the three horizontal dots).
 Your changes will be applied automatically, and you can begin using your preferred app to send texts and group messages.

 Notes